Contractor pensions – contributions cap blow to higher earners

 Previously, contractors have been able to invest significantly into pension funds, in line with government recommendations, but from April 2011, contractors earning over £150,000 per year will lose tax relief on their pension contributions.

-“Until now, contractors have legitimately used pension contributions to invest tax efficiently and to plan for their retirement – a strategy strongly encouraged by a government keen to get people to save for their futures,” explains Harris.
+“Until now, contractors have legitimately used pension contributions to invest tax efficiently and to plan for their retirement – a strategy strongly encouraged by a government keen to get people to save for their futures,” explains the IFA expert.
 “Removing and reducing tax relief sends some very mixed messages.
 This is especially concerning as there’s a element of retrospective taxation which is against long-established principles of taxation policy.”

 Changes to tax relief